wdi-sg/wdi-project-3-commuter/README.md

 ### Prerequisites

-This project is build with ruby on rails and PostgreSQL.
+This project is built with ruby on rails and PostgreSQL.
 Download and install them before continuing to the following steps to install the application.

 Installing